docker/docs/engine/security/security.md

 You can also expose the REST API over HTTP if you explicitly decide to do so.
-However, if you do that, being aware of the above mentioned security implication, you should ensure that it will be reachable only from a trusted network or VPN; or protected with e.g., `stunnel` and client SSL certificates.
+However, if you do that, being aware of the above mentioned security implication, you should ensure that it is reachable only from a trusted network or VPN; or protected with e.g., `stunnel` and client SSL certificates.
 You can also secure them with [HTTPS and certificates](https.md).